ecadlabs/taquito/README.md

 Releases will be "rolled" by the project maintainers outside of CI infrastructure, and pushed to npmjs.org repositories and the Github releases page.
 All official releases will be signed by the maintainers.
 By doing releases from outside of the CI processes, we hope to reduce the attack surface for software supply chain attacks.
 By making releases from outside of the CI infrastructure, we reduce some attack surface for software supply chain attacks.

+Releases will be (git tags and npm packages) will be signed either by [keybase/jevonearth][2] or [keybase/simrob][3].
+Releases not signed, or signed by other keys should not be expected.

 ## Contributors getting started

 ### NPM scripts